logo

 He remained silent for a while, thinking.

 I suddenly felt Lara’s hand dancing wildly in mine, and she squirmed so jerky that I had to squeeze her tighter to prevent her from breaking loose.
-If she did, the bum was dead meat; she would have literally cracked his poor head with his own basin!
+If she did, the bum was dead meat; she would have literally cracked his poor head with his own basin.

-“Tell me quickly everything you know because if I let her go, the beating with little chairs upon your radio-frequency shield would look like a Christmas fairytale to you!”
+“Tell me everything you know because if I let her go, the beating with little chairs upon your radio-frequency shield would look like a Christmas fairytale to you!”
 I urged my smelly friend to be more cooperative.

 The crackpot quickly assessed the scope of the situation: he was either being smashed like a slug trying to cross a busy highway or getting a treat.
-Lara’s eyes had already turned bloodshot, and she foamed at the mouth with rage, which, by the way, was probably directed at me too.
+Lara’s eyes had already turned bloodshot, and she foamed at the mouth with rage, which, by the way, was probably directed at me, too.

 “What do you mean by that?
 Is this a club or something?”
 I asked.